What Are The New Orleans Turning & Stopping Rules for Traffic Tickets & New Orleans Car Accidents?

 - Stop for crossing gate

 - Contact us

 New Orleans Turning and Stopping Rules

 Sec.
 154-436. – Required position and method of turning at intersections.

 The driver of a vehicle intending to turn at any intersection shall proceed as follows:

-(1) Right turns.
 Both the approach for a right turn and a right turn shall be made as close as practicable to the right-hand curb or the edge of the roadway.

-(2) Left turns on two-way roadways.
 At any intersection where traffic is permitted to move in both directions on each roadway entering the intersection, an approach for a left turn shall be made in that portion of the right half of the roadway nearest the centerline thereof and by passing to the right of such centerline where it enters the intersection and after entering the intersection, the left turn shall be made so as to leave the intersection to the right of the centerline of the roadway being entered.
 Whenever practicable, the left turn shall be made in that portion of the intersection to the left of the center of the intersection.

-(3) Left turns on other than two-way roadways.
 At any intersection where traffic is restricted to one direction on one or more of the roadways, the driver of a vehicle intending to turn left at any such intersection shall approach the intersection in the extreme left-hand lane lawfully available to traffic moving in the direction of travel of such vehicle and after entering the intersection the left turn shall be made so as to leave the intersection in the safest lane lawfully available to traffic moving in such direction upon the roadway being entered.

 For the purpose of this section, each roadway of a boulevard shall be considered as an independent one-way street.